Pr0nE/chart_example_flutter/README.md

 # Robot Analytics Chart App

-A Flutter application demonstrating **Pure Clean Architecture** with authentication and chart visualization.
-The UI depends only on domain abstractions using native Dart Streams instead of BLoC widgets.
+A Flutter application demonstrating **Clean Architecture with BLoC** for authentication and chart visualization.
+Uses BlocListener and BlocBuilder for reactive state management.

 ## Features